second hand stair lifts

 Topics that you will find covered on this page

-A reconditioned or second hand stairlift from a trusted firm like Acorn or Stannah Stairlifts will have been tested to make sure it is still in perfect working order.
+A reconditioned or second-hand stairlift from a trusted firm like Acorn or Stannah Stairlifts will have been tested to ensure it is still in perfect working order.
+They offer a wide range of products to suit your mobility needs.
 A reconditioned Acorn stairlift, for example, will provide the same quality of service and safety as new models.

 On the other hand, you cannot guarantee that a 2nd hand stair lift from a private seller will meet these same high standards.

-The low price of used stairlifts for sale on sites such as Ebay and Facebook might look tempting.
+The low price of second-hand stairlifts on sites like Ebay and Facebook might look tempting.
 But, it’s probably best to go with a trusted stairlift company.

-Reconditioned stairlift prices vary from company to company, but generally they will be around £1000 for straight stairlifts and £3000 for curved stairlifts.
+Potential buyers are often unsure of how much a used stair lift costs.
+Stairlift prices vary from company to company, but generally, they will be around £1000 for straight stairlifts and £3000 for curved stairlifts.
 This price typically includes the cost of installation, as well as one year’s warranty.

 The exact price of your own stairlift will depend on many factors.
 A surveyor will need to come around to your home to assess your needs and provide a quote.

 You should also be aware that if you are classed as disabled or chronically ill, you shouldn’t have to pay any VAT on your stairlift or its installation.
-Additionally, if you are over 60 but not classed as chronically ill or disabled, you will only need to pay 5% VAT instead of the standard 20% rate.
+If you are over 60 but not classed as chronically ill or disabled, you only need to pay 5% VAT instead of the standard 20% rate.

 The actual cost of using new or reconditioned stairlifts after installation is very low.
 On average, stairlifts cost between £5 and £10 a year in electricity bills to run.